tommies123/Signature-Work-Portfolio/README.md

 For my Signature Work Portfolio, I decided to showcase 4 different projects that I have worked on while studying at St. Thomas.
 Three of these projects were assignments from relavent courses, and the other project was a task for my part time job.

+The first project that I want to touch on is an assignment that I completed while taking my Design & Programming course (CISC 230) with Dr. Yilek.
+As you can see in the [Uploading EpochConverter.java…]()